cop3402fall19/syllabus/projects/vagrant_setup.md

 ### Creating the Virtual Machine

-Be sure that you are in the directory that contains the courses `Vagrantfile` (it is the same directory as this guide).
+Be sure that you are in the directory that contains the courses `Vagrantfile` (it is the same directory as this guide, `syllabus/projects`).

+    cd syllabus/projects # if you are not here already

+Creat the virtual machine

     vagrant up